soupofstars/bookworm/README.md

 - **Manage a Wanted list** (books you’re looking for / planning to read)
 - **Hardcover “Want to Read” integration**:
   - Sync your personal Hardcover “Want to Read” shelf using your own API key
-  - Hardcover is also used to enrich metadata and suggestions (the internal ranking logic is intentionally not exposed)
+  - Hardcover is also used to enrich metadata and suggestions
 - **Calibre integration**:
   - Reads directly from your Calibre **metadata.db**
   - Lets Bookworm understand what you already own so you don’t re-want duplicates